Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Disclosure Risk from Homogeneity Attack (DR-HA) on Sanitized FDs

-Definitions \ref{def:homo} and \ref{def:hetero} apply to both the original observed data and sanitized or anonymized data such as the the example depicted in Figure \ref{fig:HA}, where three non-empty cells are formed by QIDs ``zip code'' and ``age''.
-The 4 records in the cell (zip code = 130**; age = 3*) have the same value on ``condition'' and thus this cell is homogeneous with respect to ``condition'' per Definition \ref{def:homo}.
-The 4 records in the cell (zip code = 1485*; age $\ge40$) are different in ``condition'' and is thus a heterogeneous cell per Definition \ref{def:hetero}, so is the cell (zip code = 130**; age $<30$).
+Definitions \ref{def:homo} and \ref{def:hetero} apply to both original data and sanitized or anonymized data.
+The data in Table \ref{tab:HA} contain three non-empty cells formed by QIDs ``race'' and ``age''.
+The 4 records in the cell (race = white; age $\ge50$) have the same value on ``condition'' and this cell is thus homogeneous with respect to ``condition'' per Definition \ref{def:homo}.
+The 4 records in the cell (zip code = Hispanic; age $\in[40,50)$) are different on ``medical condition'' and is thus a heterogeneous cell per Definition \ref{def:hetero}, so is the cell (race = black; age $<40$).